The 5 Major Differences Between Airbnb and Vrbo

 Airbnb has more listings.

 When it comes to variety, Airbnb comes out on top.
-Currently holding 5.6 million worldwide listings, Airbnb provides more opportunities to find a unique reservation versus the 2 million listings on Vrbo.
+Currently holding 6 million worldwide listings, Airbnb provides more opportunities to find a unique reservation versus the 2 million listings on Vrbo.
 More listings equals a better variety of places to stay, although Airbnb has more users — 150 million compared to Vrbo’s 48 million — so there is more competition for available listings.

 Vrbo tends to have lower fees.

 Airbnb and Vrbo take a percentage of the host’s earnings as the cost of doing business on their platform.
-This cut is something that the guest pays indirectly as a host decides the final price of their listing.
+This cut is something that the guest pays indirectly, as a host decides the final price of their listing.
 Vrbo takes a lower portion than Airbnb, which tends to result in costs being a bit better on Vrbo, although there are no guarantees.
 Both platforms allow hosts to set their nightly rate, cleaning cost, and pet fee.
 As when staying at a hotel, occupancy taxes are added to the nightly price on both platforms.

 Airbnb encourages quick reviews.

 Once you complete your Airbnb stay, both you and your host have two weeks to leave each other a review while the stay is fresh in everyone’s mind.
 After that, there is no chance to say how fantastic your stay was or give tips to future guests.
 Vrbo allows guests and hosts up to one year to leave a review, which means that memories of a great stay may fade, or you may forget to leave a rating altogether.
-However, a longer review period isn’t necessarily a negative, especially if you’re traveling a lot and don’t have time to leave one within Airbnb’s two-week time constraint.
+However, a longer review period isn’t necessarily a negative — especially if you’re traveling a lot and don’t have time to leave one within Airbnb’s two-week time constraint.
 However, one current perk of Vrbo is that you can filter search results by property rating, so they put their review system to better use than Airbnb.

 Vrbo has better customer service.

-When problems arise with the site or your stay, Vrbo and Airbnb have numbers you can call to help resolve issues.
+When problems arise with the site or your stay, Vrbo and Airbnb both have numbers you can call to help resolve issues.
 However, when you call Vrbo, you have a better chance of reaching someone qualified to resolve your problem more quickly.
 They also offer trip insurance and damage protection policies if something goes wrong before or during your stay.
 Of course, your experience will depend on which agent you get when you call either platform.